 PFS provides personal trust, investment management, custody, and philanthropic services; financial consulting; guardianship and estate administration; brokerage services; and private and business banking.
 PFS focuses on high net worth individuals and families, business owners, executives, professionals, retirees, and established privately held businesses in its target markets.
-PFS also includes the Wealth Management Group, which provides customized products and services to meet the complex financial needs of individuals and family offices in the United States and throughout the world with assets typically exceeding \$200 million.
-The merger of the Corporation s bank subsidiaries described in the Regulation and Supervision section of this Annual Report on Form 10-K will benefit our clients by enabling them to bank in any Northern Trust location and will allow Northern Trust to realize operational efficiencies.
+PFS also includes the Global Family Office, which provides customized products and services to meet the complex financial needs of individuals and family offices in the United States and throughout the world with assets typically exceeding \$200 million.

-PFS is one of the largest providers of personal trust services in the United States, with \$385.2 billion in assets under custody and \$173.7 billion in assets under management at December 31, 2011.
+PFS is one of the largest providers of personal trust services in the United States, with \$446.3 billion in assets under custody and \$197.7 billion in assets under management at December 31, 2012.
 PFS services are delivered through a network of offices in 18 U.S. states and Washington, D.C., as well as offices in London and Guernsey.